wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.3.3 =
+Enhancement: Add data-skip-lazy and skip-lazy class to exclusions list as part of the interoperability initiative between lazyload plugins
+Enhancement: Use native lazyload only if filter `rocket_use_native_lazyload` is true
+Enhancement: Apply lazyload on background images set on `figure` elements
+Bugfix: Correctly add the rocket-lazyload class when class attribute is empty on an element with a background image
+Bugfix: Correctly replace YouTube iframe with preview image when using relative protocol
+Bugfix: Preserve youtube-nocookie.com during LazyLoad

 = 2.3.2 =
 Bugfix: Incorrect characters used in Youtube thumbnail HTML code